 Periodically, I reference neurotransmitters.
-Though it’s a complex technical concept, it’s relatively simple to understand.
-Experts immersed in the field of brain studies are so familiar with it, most explanations are full of jargon.
-Here’s an overview to introduce you to something about which we should all know because it’s involved in functions of our Central Nervous System and controls our bodily functions.
+Though this is a complex technical concept, it’s relatively simple to understand.
+Experts immersed in the field of brain studies are so familiar, most explanations are full of jargon.
+Here’s an overview to introduce you to some things about which we should all know because they’re involved in functions of our Central Nervous System and control our bodily functions.

 For a more detailed overview, please consult the following sources: